The official IELTS by IDP app is here! Download it today.

 You will have to answer 40 questions in the Academic Reading test.
 These questions can range from multiple choice to identifying information or a writer’s view, matching headings, features and sentence endings, as well as sentence, summary, note, table and flow-chart completions, and short-answer questions.

-If you take paper-based IELTS, you will do the tests in the following order: Listening, Reading and Writing.
+If you take IELTS on paper, you will do the tests in the following order: Listening, Reading and Writing.
 Depending on the test centre, the Speaking test can be done on the same day or 1-2 days after the test date.